sarath-soman/Framely/DEVELOPER.md

 ## Database Management

-The project uses PostgreSQL with Prisma as the ORM.
+The project uses MySQL with Prisma as the ORM.
 The database runs in a Docker container.

 To access the database: